The employees of the museum ensure that the visit is as pleasant as possible.

 - Monday Closed

-* We are open on Easter Sunday, Easter Monday, Kingsday (27 April), Liberation Day (5 May), Ascension Day, Pentecost, Whit Monday and Boxing Day (26 December).
+* We are open on Easter Sunday, Easter Monday, Liberation Day (5 May), Ascension Day, Pentecost, Whit Monday.

-We are closed on Christmas Day (25 December) and New Year’s day (1 January).
+We are closed on Kingsday (27 April), Christmas Day (25 December) and New Year’s day (1 January).

-Location Hof is situated at Groot Heiligland 62, Location Hal at Grote Markt 16.
+Frans Hals Museum is situated at Groot Heiligland 62, Location HAL at Grote Markt 16.
 These locations are a 7-minute, scenic walk away from each other.
 Please click here to see a map with directions.

 Accessibility by car